infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 using the 2 quadrature supports, but does not include the other supports since they cannot be incorporated into the Gaussian quadrature approximation.
-Whereas, `u` is defined over all the supports and thus certain realizations of `u` will excluded from the objective function which will affect the behavior of the optimization and lead to unexpected results.
+Whereas, `u` is defined over all the supports and thus certain realizations of `u` will be excluded from the objective function which will affect the behavior of the optimization and lead to unexpected results.

 However, this behavior is avoided if we let the integral add the supports and